tsaarni/certyaml/README.md

 Certyaml is targeted for developers who need to set up a private PKI for test environments.
 It cannot be used for production environments where publicly trusted certificates are needed.

+If you program in Java, there is similar project with Java API called [certy](https://github.com/tsaarni/java-certy).

 ## Using certyaml